-For Food & Beverage Entrepreneurs, Financing Deals Often Come In More Flavors Than Just Vanilla for investment, but it's not unusual to see early deals structured through the sale of common stock.
+WILLIAM BERNAT: Unlike tech or life science, food & beverage deals tend to come in more varieties.
+Convertible note and preferred stock deals are still the most prevalent vehicles for investment, but it's not unusual to see early deals structured through the sale of common stock.
 If the company has the leverage to do it, issuing common stock to early investors allows the founders to maintain many of the controls that often get diluted in a preferred stock deal.
 This is often important for early stage entrepreneurs implementing their vision.
 Companies also more frequently remain as LLCs in early F&B deals, as opposed to converting into C-corporations as part of the transaction.
 Although complex, LLCs provide the most flexibility to divorce economics from control and provide the most efficiency in situations where a growing company may want to distribute profits to its members.